nincos/dactyl-manuform-mini-hotswap/README.md

 - Screw posts are moved inside.
 The holes are designed for TRISERT® thread inserts 145m3 or 136m3 and RUTHEX m3.
 - The pro micro holder has been modified.
 Dupont cables can be used.

+## Issues

+- Hotswap socket hole distance/size needs to be adjusted
+- Press fit may be too tight for hotswap sockets

 ## Generate OpenSCAD and STL models

 * Run `lein generate` or `lein auto generate`